 On many of the products there was a large percentage of the reviews on Amazon claiming that the product they received was fake, broken or out of date.

 Thereby throwing doubt on if you should buy the product from Amazon.

 On top of that, a lot of the positive and negative reviews mention you get better service going to a center, or mention Dermalogica, like this review:

 “My daughter prescribed this while doing her Dermlogica training.
 I came in to the school for her to practice on, and she recommended it.”

 I mean, come on, who uses the word “prescribed” to talk about skin cream?

 And what about this one, which just seems too good to be true:

 “I’ve been enjoying Dermalogica products for a while now.
 I use their pre cleanser, cleanser and moisturizer.
 Having acne-prone combination oily skin, I was still slightly breaking out and my acne scars weren’t fading very well.
 I’ve heard about the daily microfoliant for a while now and finally decided to try it.
 It’s been two weeks and seriously, it’s amazing!!!”

 Where To Buy Dermalogica Products & Prices

-You can buy the products through the main Dermalogica website, but as I’ve said it can cost you much more.
-We recommend to try CosmeDe online store.
-They have a very good prices for Dermologica products.
+You can buy the products through the main Dermalogica website, but as I’ve said prices are higher.